 Holidays in Turkey and business

 National holidays in Turkey, as well as religious holidays, are days off from work.
 Before planning a business trip or starting to contact representatives of Turkish companies, you should keep this in mind.
 Holidays such as Ramadan or Kurban Bayrami are movable holidays, meaning their date falls on different days and sometimes also on different months from year to year.
-The Turks are considered a family-oriented nation, so they will not be eager to conclude business agreements during the reign of holidays.
+The Turks are considered family-oriented, so they will not be eager to conclude business agreements during the reign of holidays.
 It should also be noted that despite the absence of official days off outside the festival during Ramadan, traffic can be significantly reduced during fasting hours.
 In smaller towns, restaurants or other activities may be closed until sunset.